IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/work-management.rst

     - used to track the progress of each instrument/data level and infrastructure features (ie. Reprocessing high-level task)
     - tasks should be fairly static throughout development and will only change if an instrument changes their data products or levels
     - used to track the progress of implementation tasks
-    - managed in the high-level board
+    - managed in the `high-level board <https://github.com/orgs/IMAP-Science-Operations-Center/projects/2/views/32>`_
     - labeled with the "Repo: Parent Issue" GitHub label
 - Implementation tasks
     - define work that needs to be implemented
     - each task should be small enough to be handled in a single PR
     - organized as sub-tasks under high-level tasks
     - should be added to high-level tasks as soon as they are identified
+    - do not need to be tied to a release board until you're ready to plan for the work to be done
-    - should have work estimates tied to each task
+    - should have work estimates tied to each task in real-time estimates
     - managed in the release boards

 The below image shows an example of a high-level task with sub-tasks for implementation tasks: